June 21, 1964:

 When I guided my students who worked on the reopening of the case, I intentionally did not allow them to watch the movie.
 I am not sure whether or not any of them ever did watch it after we finished.
 We got to know the Chaney and Goodman families very well, and deeply appreciated the support of Mickey Schwerner’s brother, David.
 J.E., Mickey, and Andy were real people to us.

-We knew their families.
-Whenever people approach me when I am doing public speaking on the case and they indicate they knew one or more of the Mississippi Burning three, I always ask them, “What was J.E. like as a person?”
+We knew (and love) their families.
+We met their friends.
+Whenever people approach me when I am public speaking on the case and they indicate they knew one or more of the Mississippi Burning three, I always ask them, “What was J.E. like as a person?”
 “Tell me a story about Mickey.”
 “What kind of a friend was Andy?”
-Neighbors and friends, fellow volunteers and nodding acquaintances, all seem anxious to talk about J.E., Mickey, and Andy.
+Neighbors, schoolmates and friends, fellow Freedom Summer volunteers or just nodding acquaintances, they all seem anxious to talk about J.E., Mickey, and Andy.

 I’ve been regaled by stories about J.E. teaching his brother to drive, Mickey’s performing at children’s birthday parties in New York, Andrew’s acting and charm and intelligence.
 When I speak about Mississippi Burning, I always tell some of those stories.

 In “Mississippi Burning,” J.E., Mickey, and Andy are seen as anonymous victims.
 They are never given any names.
 The FBI agent refers to them merely as “the boys.”

 In the end credits of Mississippi Burning, J.E. is referred to as “Black Passenger.”